amikos-tech/chroma-cookbook/docs/core/concepts.md

 following distance functions:

 - cosine - Useful for text similarity
-- euclidean (L2) - useful for text similarity, sensitive to noise
+- euclidean (L2) - useful for text similarity, more sensitive to noise than `cosine`
 - Inner Product (IP) - recommender systems

 ## Embedding Vector

+A representation of a document in the embedding space in te form of a vector, list of 32-bit floats (or ints).

 ## Embedding Model